 Helping your child’s understanding

 When you talk to your child, you instinctively give them lots of clues that help them to understand you, for example pointing and using simple sentences.
-By 18 months old, your little one will understand words that you use often, so will be able to respond by pointing when you ask questions like ‘Where’s the…?’
+By 18 months old, your child will understand words that you use often, so will be able to respond by pointing when you ask questions like ‘Where’s the…?’

 Make sure you give your child a chance to listen, watch and understand your simple instructions about the things that happen every day such as ‘get your shoes’ or ‘let’s put it in the bin’.
 Children need to have heard words many times in many situations before they remember them.